- Dennis R. Maple

 Cynthia holds a bachelor’s degree from the University of Michigan and a Juris Doctorate from William & Mary Law School.

-Dr. Lauren Starnes is senior vice president and chief academic officer at Goddard Systems, Inc. She is responsible for leading the development of The Goddard School’s proprietary education program, driving research-based innovation and implementing new accreditation standards across the franchise system.
+Dr. Lauren (Starnes) Loquasto is SVP, chief academic officer at Goddard Systems, LLC.
+She is responsible for leading the development of The Goddard School’s proprietary education program, driving research-based innovation and implementing new accreditation standards across the franchise system.

 Prior, Lauren served as vice president of early childhood education at Primrose Schools Franchising Company, where she oversaw the continued evaluation, development and implementation of Primrose’s early childhood curriculum and research models.